mregus/gatling-maven-plugin-demo/README.md

 Simple showcase of a maven project using the gatling-maven-plugin.

-To test it out, simply execute the following command:
+To test it out, simply execute the following command:test

     $mvn gatling:test -Dgatling.simulationClass=computerdatabase.BasicSimulation